danielhpavey/exeter-tiny-house/posts/about/about.md

 ---
 title: 'About Us'
 metaTitle: 'Welcome to the Exeter Tiny House Community'
-metaDesc: 'Welcome to the Exeter Tiny House Community'
+metaDesc: 'Welcome to the Exeter Tiny House Community.
+Exeter Tiny House Community came to life back in early 2020'
-socialImage: images/22-09-2021.jpg
+socialImage: tiny-house-with-veranda.jpg
 date: '2021-09-22'
 tags:
   - pages